nachocaru/xaprb.com/content/blog/2008-08-08-how-to-select-the-nth-greatestleastfirstlast-row-in-sql.md

 ### The solution

 The intuition you need here is that if you get the 2 cheapest fruits in each group, and then take the single most extreme from each group, you can get the Nth offset.
-Let&#8217;s begin with one of the queries from my earlier article.
+Let's begin with one of the queries from my earlier article.
 (You should be able to use any of them.
-I&#8217;m just using this one because it&#8217;s convenient and pretty clear.)
+I'm just using this one because it's convenient and pretty clear.)

 <pre>select type, variety, price
 from fruits